What's the status of EnviroAtlas?

-- Additional communities will be added yearly, with the goal of over 50 communities by 2017
+- New communities, including Austin, TX; Des Moines, IA; Memphis, TN; New York, NY; Paterson, NJ; and Portland, OR (Dec 2015).
+Additional communities will be added yearly, with the goal of over 50 communities by 2017.

-- Additional data for the community component.
-Ecosystem services layers include habitat connectivity, the economic valuation of community wildlife, and coastal storm buffers.
-Other data related to sustainable and healthy communities include proximity to healthy food markets, information on employment, revenue, and spending, land use, commute times, street intersection densities, demographic diversity, and historically significant structures, among others.
-(Ongoing)
+- Additional data for the community component (Ongoing).
+Ecosystem services layers include habitat connectivity, street views of natural areas and other green space, and shaded streetscapes.
+Other data related to sustainable and healthy communities include land-use mix, street intersection density, and commute times.

-- Use Cases that provide descriptive examples of how to use EnviroAtlas data (2014 and ongoing)
+- Use Cases that provide descriptive examples of how to use EnviroAtlas data (2015 and ongoing).

-- The ability to select spatial units by attribute (e.g., selecting all census block groups with high population over 65) and analyze or download user-selected data (Dec 2015)
+- The ability to select spatial units by attribute (e.g., selecting all census block groups with high population over 65) and analyze or download user-selected data (Spring 2016).